DaveStaudenmaier/DaveStaudenmaier.github.io/_posts/2020-07-05-content-projection.md

 ## ng-container and ng-templateOutlet

-We avoid another unnecessary `div`, which is holding our `ngSwitch`, by replacing with `ng-container`.
+We can also avoid another unnecessary `div`, which is holding our `ngSwitch`, by replacing with `ng-container`.

 The `ng-container` directive provides us with an element that we can attach a structural directive to without having to create an extra element in the DOM.